Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 These buildings were constructed with great skill and artistry.
 Their frames and walls were crafted from fine, durable hardwoods and their exteriors elaborately decorated with traditional designs.

-Though many have been lost over the decades, the surviving Bai in Babeldaob continues to stand as a powerful symbol of Palau’s cultural heritage.
+Though many have been lost over the decades, the Bai house at the Belau National Museum stands as a powerful symbol of Palau’s cultural heritage.
+It’s also one of the easiest to visit on Babeldaob – you don’t need a permit or a guide to get here.

 Marvel at the Ngardmau Waterfall